MichalBrezny/LSPD-lectures/_chapters/010-lectures/020_W2_DEM_Terrain_metrics.md

 > [!NOTE]
 > There area many other types of curvatures, but plan and profile curvatures are the mostly used and easiest to interpret.
-For more information on other types of curvatures, see e.g., .
+For more information on other types of curvatures, see e.g., Shary et al., 2002.

 #### Hypsometry
 The hypsometric curve represents the cumulative distribution of elevation within a drainage basin.
 The hypsometric integral quantifies the stage of landscape development, with higher values indicating youthful landscapes and lower values indicating mature landscapes.